mohamed-ameer/Frappe-ERPNext-Tutorial-Mastery/Frappe How?  What?  Why? /82-Frappe_Unit_Testing_Guide_Part_9_Test_Records.md

 # Ignore certain dependencies to break circular dependencies
 test_ignore = ["Account"]  # Account depends on Company, but we'll create manually

+# What is test_ignore?
+# test_ignore is a list of DocType names that Frappe should NOT automatically create
+# even if they're detected as dependencies.
+This is used to break circular dependencies.
+#
+# Example circular dependency:
+# - Company needs Account (for default accounts)
+# - Account needs Company (accounts belong to companies)
+# - This creates a loop!
+#
+# Solution: test_ignore = ["Account"] tells Frappe:
+# "Don't automatically create Account test records, I'll handle it manually"

 class TestSalesInvoice(FrappeTestCase):
     def setUp(self):